Housing Disrepair

 If your Landlord has received notice of the disrepair and has failed to carry out the repairs within a reasonable period of time, then you have a potential claim for disrepair against them.

 Our Housing team has been ranked in Band 1 in the Chambers & Partners 2025 legal directory.
-The team was described as “outstanding and the client care service are second to none.”
+The team were praised for their “outstanding level of expertise, the client service and second to none care.”

 “This is one of the leading teams of solicitors in social housing law in England.
 They regularly take on high-profile and challenging cases in homelessness, allocation of social housing, possession, and disrepair claims.”
 Legal 500, 2025